nipunn1313/mypy-protobuf/README.md

 If you are using proto3, then primitives cannot be represented as NULL on the wire - only as their zero value.
-By default mypy-protobuf types message constructors to have non-nullable primitives (eg `int` instead of `Optional[int]`). python-protobuf itself will internally convert None -> zero value, and if you intentionally want to use this behavior, set this!
-We recommend avoiding this, but it may be helpful when migrating existing proto2 code.
+By default mypy-protobuf types message constructors to have non-nullable primitives (eg `int` instead of `Optional[int]`). python-protobuf itself will internally convert None -> zero value.
+If you intentionally want to use this behavior, set this flag!
+We recommend avoiding this, as it can lead to developer error - confusing NULL and 0 as distinct on the wire.
+However, it may be helpful when migrating existing proto2 code, where the distinction is meaningful

 ```
 protoc --python_out=output/location --mypy_out=relax_strict_optional_primitives:output/location